-Ms. Min Ying is one of the joint company secretaries of the Company and has been the company secretary of the Company since April 2017.
+Ms. Min Ying, aged 36, has served as the company secretary of the Company since April 2017.

 Ms. Ying joined the Company in July 2013 as a tutor of TOP and served in this role till December 2013.
-Since December 2013, Ms. Ying was employed by Lambda Chase Pty Ltd, a firm of chartered accountants as a manager where she was responsible for matters in relation to accountancy services.
+Since December 2013, Ms. Ying was employed by a firm of chartered accountants as a manager where she was responsible for matters in relation to accountancy services.
 Ms. Ying re-joined the Company in July 2014 as accountant of the Company and was appointed as the IPO project manager in December 2016, where she was responsible for IPO project coordination and analysis of the performance of education companies in various equity markets.

-Ms. Ying is a member of both the Governance Institute of Australian ("GIA") and the Chartered Governance Institute ("CGI"), formally known as Institute of Chartered Secretaries and Administrators ("ICSA").
-Ms. Ying obtained her Bachelor of Engineering degree from the Chinese University of Hong Kong in December 2009 and her Master of Accounting (CPA Extension) degree from Macquarie University in Australia in July 2012.
+Ms. Ying is a member of both the Governance Institute of Australia and the Chartered Governance Institute, formally known as Institute of Chartered Secretaries and Administrators.
+Ms. Ying obtained her Bachelor of Engineering degree from the Chinese University of Hong Kong in December 2009 and her Master of Accounting (CPA Extension) degree from Macquarie University in Australia in 2012.
 In January 2017, she was admitted to full membership of CPA Australia.